 Here in the United States, all 50 states are required to have some sort of repeatable method for determining child support - known as a child support guideline.

 How child support is determined varies greatly state-by-state, and each state's model produces a significantly different result.
 That's why you must follow the California Child Support Guidelines and not one from another state.

 California uses something called the “income-shares” model which uses a number of factors to determine a basic child support amount, and allocates a portion of that amount to each party (parent).
 It is non-taxable, and the basic child support amount in CA typically excludes a number of other “extraordinary expenses” such as college, and extracurricular activities, which must be negotiated separately.

 Determining child support in California is not as simple as running a calculator and coming up with an amount, as there is a lot left out of the child support guidelines in CA.

-That’s why it’s important to work with a mediator with a financial background - to ensure your children get the financial support they need and don’t become the economic victims of your divorce.
+That’s why it’s important couples like you and your spouse work with a neutral third party mediator with a financial background - to ensure your children get the financial support they need and don’t become the economic victims of your divorce.

 To learn more about how child support works in California, please read: California Child Support: More Complex Than You Think.

 In California, the payment of money from one ex-spouse to another is called alimony.
 Some states refer to this as maintenance, spousal maintenance or spousal support.

 Alimony in California is different from child support in that it is to be used by the recipient party (spouse) to assist with their expenses and not the children's.
 It is a taxable event and there is no California alimony guideline by which to determine it.